Two Asian women laugh while eating snacks on a bench outside of the Capitol building

 • In 1988, The Onion was founded by Tim Keck and Christopher Johnson, students at UW-Madison.

-• Nirvana recorded its breakthrough album Nevermind in Madison
+• Nirvana recorded demos for what would become its breakthrough album Nevermind at Smart Studios in Madison.

 • Rock and Roll Hall of Famer Steve Miller is a UW-Madison graduate.